hashicorp/terraform-provider-azurerm/website/docs/r/linux_function_app_slot.html.markdown

 ~> **NOTE:** One of `storage_account_access_key` or `storage_uses_managed_identity` must be specified.

+* `subnet_id` - (Optional) The ID of the Subnet to use for regional VNet integration.
+This subnet must have the `Microsoft.Web/serverFarms` delegation to be used.

+~> **NOTE:** This property is only valid on `Standard` Service Plan SKU's and above, it has no effect on Dynamic, Consumption, nor Basic Plans.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Linux Function App.

 ---